dojo/docs/dijit/_Templated.rst

 The reason the variables are undeclared is that when the code in _Templated scans the html in step 1, and it finds the variables in the dojoAttachPoint attribute, it adds those variables to your widget class, dynamically.

-When using the "widgetsInTemplate" parameter, a dojoAttachPoint on the widget node in the template will refer to the widget instance rather than the Dom Node.
+When using the ``widgetsInTemplate`` parameter, a dojoAttachPoint on the widget node in the template will refer to the widget instance rather than the Dom Node.

 dojoAttachEvent
 ---------------